Package 'mwana'

 wt

-A vector of class double of the final survey weights.
-Default is NULL assuming a self weighted survey, as in the ENA for SMART software; otherwise, when a vector of weights if supplied, weighted analysis is done.
+A vector of class double of the survey sampling weights.
+Default is NULL which assumes a self-weighted survey as is the case for a survey sample selected proportional to population size (i.e., SMART survey sample).
+Otherwise, a weighted analysis is implemented.

 edema

-A vector of class character of edema.
-Code should be "y" for presence and "n" for absence of bilateral edema.
+A character vector for presence of nutritional edema coded as "y" for presence of nutritional edema and "n" for absence of nutritional edema.
 Default is NULL.

 .by

-A vector of class character or numeric of the geographical areas or respective IDs for where the data was collected and for which the analysis should be summarized at.
+A character or numeric vector of the geographical areas or identifiers for where the data was collected and for which the analysis should be summarised for.

 Value

-A summarized table of class data.frame of the descriptive statistics about wasting.
+A summary tibble for the descriptive statistics about wasting.

 Examples